- Reid Hoffman is an American businessman born in 1967.

 Reid Hoffman: Books

-Masters of Scale: Surprising Truths from the World’s Most Successful Entrepreneuers
+Masters of Scale: Surprising Truths from the World’s Most Successful Entrepreneurs

-Masters of Scale would be the first of four books that Sacks would write.
+Masters of Scale was Sack’s first book.
 In this book, Reid discusses lessons learned from his time interviewing CEOs on his podcast, as well as the things he learned from his time in business.

 Blitzscaling: The Lightning-Fast Path to Building Massively Valuable Companies